 2021: Film and Media

 We will likely follow a similar application and award schedule during each successive year: letter of inquiry accepted from January through April, finalists notified and full proposals developed in the summer, and awards announced in November.

 When must the commissioned work be premiered?

-For this year’s commissions in music composition, the premiere must take place between January 1, 2018 and December 31, 2020.
+For this year’s commissions in theater, the premiere must take place between January 1, 2019 and December 31, 2021.
 For subsequent years’ commissions, premieres must take place in one of the three years immediately following the year of the award.

 Are there any requirements regarding the venue?

 Only that it be located within the 11 counties of the greater San Francisco Bay Area.

 An objective of the initiative is to engage and impact local communities in the greater San Francisco Bay Area and beyond.
 Community engagement is demonstrated by the quality, depth and scope of the opportunities to impact diverse communities.
 Applicants will describe their current constituents, the intended audiences for the project, how the community will be engaged by the project; and the significance of the work to the Bay Area and beyond.
 Applicants will also describe the factors that will contribute to accessibility, the venues for the premiere, and the potential for touring and/or additional performances.

 Review and Selection